USAFrenzy/UTF-Utils/README.md

   - This function also checks for a BOM to bypass checking the entire sequence and return early if either UTF-16 or UTF-32 is detected.
     - This function also detects any UTF-8 BOM if present and correctly handles it, in this case, by ignoring the BOM and advancing the sequence position.
 - NOTE: If an invalid UTF-8 sequence is detected, then the offending byte sequence is overwritten with a UTF-8 encoded replacement character (```?```).
-  - In essence, this function will correct invalid UTF-8 sequences into valid UTF-8 sequences, however, it will NOT preserve the original data
+  - In essence, this function will correct invalid UTF-8 sequences into valid UTF-8 sequences, however, it will
-  <br>if invalid bytes are detected due to the fact that the offending bytes are overwritten with a valid replacement character instead.
-This
+  <br>NOT preserve the original data if invalid bytes are detected due to the fact that the offending bytes are
-  <br>is intentional so as to avoid ignoring a failed check and using the invalid sequence elsewhere, possibly causing crashes on input.
+  <br>overwritten with a valid replacement character instead.
+This is intentional so as to avoid ignoring a
+  <br>failed check and using the invalid sequence elsewhere, possibly causing crashes on input.
   - If you need to simply check if a sequence is valid, please create a copy of the sequence and pass that copy into this function.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------